 The Buckley Lecture is named in honor of Agnes O’Connell Buckley, an active Ruth Pauley Board member from 2009 until her passing on June 20, 2013.
 Agnes’ involvement and active interest in the communities in which she lived was wide and deep.

-A native of Wisconsin, Agnes graduated from the Mercy Hospital School of Nursing in Oshkosh, WI and completed her BSN at Marquette University where she met her husband, William G Buckley.
-After marrying, Agnes and Bill settled in Racine, WI, where they raised their two daughters.
+A native of Wisconsin, Agnes graduated from the Mercy Hospital School of Nursing in Oshkosh, Wisc., and completed her BSN at Marquette University where she met her husband, William G. Buckley.
+After marrying, Agnes and Bill settled in Racine, Wisc., where they raised their two daughters.
 During that time she was elected as the first female president of the Village of North Bay, and served as a leader in numerous volunteer organizations including the Junior League of Racine, the Visiting Nurses Association, and the Racine Dental Auxiliary.
-She also served on the Board of Directors for the Racine Art Association, the Racine County Girl Scouts, and the YWCA .
+She also served on the Board of Directors for the Racine Art Association, the Racine County Girl Scouts, and the YWCA.

-While her girls were in high school, Agnes continued her nursing education, obtaining a Masters Degree in Public Health, and later, her certification as a Diabetes Nurse Educator.
-She worked as a nursing instructor at Alverno College in Milwaukee and as a Diabetes Educator at the Marshfield Clinic in Wisconsin and at Moore County Regional Hospital in Southern Pines
+While her girls were in high school, Agnes continued her nursing education, obtaining a Masters Degree in Public Health and then her certification as a Diabetes Nurse Educator.
+She worked as a nursing instructor at Alverno College in Milwaukee and as a Diabetes Educator at the Marshfield Clinic in Wisconsin and at Moore County Regional Hospital in Southern Pines.

 Sam Ragan Lecture

-Sam Ragan was one of North Carolina’s leading men of letters for more than fifty years.
-He was North Carolina’s Poet Laureate, first secretary of the Department of Cultural Resources, and first chairman of the North Carolina Arts Council.
-He helped make the arts and other programs accessible to a wide and varied audience in the state, in addition to many other services.
+Sam Ragan was one of North Carolina’s leading men of letters for more than 50 years.
+He was North Carolina’s Poet Laureate, the first secretary of the Department of Cultural Resources and the first chairman of the North Carolina Arts Council.
+He helped make the arts and other programs accessible to a wide and varied audience in the state.

 Carl Munro Lecture